aleksandramedina/Performing-Robots/Week 3/README.md

 What an interesting talk!
 I'm now definitely a fan of his (can't believe I hadn't heard of him earlier!).

 I think my favorite remark from his talk was when he spoke about what makes us human.
-It's essentially the same things that constitute the making and ejoying of art.
+It's essentially the same things that constitute the making and enjoying of art.